-Primary materials: Plastic from one and two gallon water bottles, braided thread, cable ties, markers, electro-luminescent wires.
+Primary materials: Plastic from one-gallon and two-gallon water bottles, braided thread, cable ties, markers, electro-luminescent wires.

-This gets its basic shape from a two gallon water bottle.
-This is the first time I’ve used one of these.
-You might think that it would save a bunch of work because a bottle that size is already basically big enough to stick your head in.
+This gets its basic shape from a two-gallon water bottle.
+It’s the first time I’ve used one of these.
+You might think that it would save a bunch of work, because a bottle that size is already basically big enough to stick your head in.
 Actually this isn’t the case.
 There are a lot of ridges that I needed to cut out, along with the handle on top, the spout, the bottom, and the front, so while the two-gallon bottle did lend its general shape and provide a backbone for the project, it didn’t particularly streamline construction.

 I found the coloration to be a challenge.
 When this is lit up it has a glowing deep-sea-creature look to it, but when it was blank and without lights, I wasn’t sure which way to go.
-The shape doesn’t dictate an obvious color scheme, and I wanted to use light colors to let the lights shine through, so this limited my options.
-(If I didn’t care about lights I could color this red and black and be done with it.)
+The shape doesn’t dictate an obvious color pattern, and I wanted to use light colors to let the lights shine through, so this limited my options.
 Eventually I decided to make a repeating pattern of three colors that would mirror the three colors of lights I intended to use.

-It’s a big piece, but because it’s made of plastic bottles, it’s quite light and comfortable.
+Though a big mask from a dimensions standpoint, this is quite light and comfortable.
 The eye and air holes provide good vision and breathability.